Frequently Asked Questions about Academic Notice

 Faculty are responsible for assigning grades and, except for unusual circumstances, grades given are final.
 Students who don't agree with a grade earned should follow the grade appeal process.
 Usually the first step of the appeal is to contact and work with the instructor to resolve the grade disagreement.
 From there, the concern is taken to progressively higher levels of leadership.

 Any grade change due to a reporting error or appeal will result in a recalculation of the GPA and determination of Academic Notice status.
-Remember, your academic standing is assessed at the end of Fall and Spring semesters only (though summer grades do impact cumulative GPAs).
+Remember, your academic standing is assessed at the end of Fall and Spring semesters only (though summer and winter grades do impact cumulative GPAs).

 Students come to Exploratory Studies and Purdue University in order to find out what major is right for them, earn their degree, and move on.
 No one wants to be placed on Academic Notice status or be academically separated from Purdue!
 We in Exploratory Studies want all of our students to be successful, so we designed the Laying Tracks Program homepage to help students improve their academic performance and to get back into Good Academic standing.